Unified Forecast System - Environmental Modeling Center

 2. Near-term UFS plans / current developments at EMC

 The implementation of the FV3GFS (GFS v15) into NCEP’s operational model suite was accomplished on June 12, 2019.
 This version of the FV3GFS will run the existing GFS v14 physics suite with the GFDL microphysics scheme replacing the previously operational Zhao-Carr scheme.
 Further details on the changes to the global forecast and hybrid data assimilation system accompanying this implementation can be found in Official Science and Decision Brief to the NCEP Director.

 With the initial operational implementation of FV3GFS now accomplished, EMC's global modeling focus has turned towards development of the next GFS (v16) upgrade, which will include doubled vertical resolution (64 to 127 layers), more advanced physics, data assimilation system upgrades, and coupling to a NCEP Global Wave Model.
 Implementation of GFSv16 is targeted for the early winter of 2021.

-Concurrently, a collaborative effort between EMC, ESRL/GSD, NSSL, and GFDL is underway to develop and test a FV3 limited-area regional model (FV3-LAM) at convective-allowing model (CAM) horizontal resolution of ~3 km.
-EMC's short-term goal is to replace the NEMS-NMMB member of the operational High-Resolution Ensemble Forecast (HREF) system with an FV3-SAR member, scheduled for the winter of 2020.
+Concurrently, a collaborative effort between EMC, NOAA/GSL, NSSL, and GFDL is underway to develop and test a FV3 limited-area regional model (FV3-LAM) at convective-allowing model (CAM) horizontal resolution of ~3 km.
+EMC's short-term goal is to replace the NEMS-NMMB member of the operational High-Resolution Ensemble Forecast (HREF) system with an FV3-SAR member, scheduled for the summer of 2021.
 The long-term goal is to replace NCEP’s current suite of high-resolution guidance (HRRR, HREF, NAM nests) with an FV3-based Rapidly Refreshed Forecast System (RRFS) by 2023.